Trey Nichols

 That was then...

-On March 15, Trey's play Mosaic Couple with Wine was presented by Moving Arts in an evening of readings from The Mosaic Wonderland Project, an ongoing series of short plays inspired by the work of Los Angeles artist Kimberly Jordan.
+In March, Trey's play Mosaic Couple with Wine was presented by Moving Arts in an evening of readings from The Mosaic Wonderland Project, an ongoing series of short plays inspired by the work of Los Angeles artist Kimberly Jordan.

 ...then get to work on writing their plays.